What Is General Liability Insurance in Indiana?

 Who Needs General Liability Insurance in Indiana?

-Manufacturing operations, agritourism businesses and service contractors across Indiana face regular third-party injury and property damage risks.
+Manufacturing operations, agritourism businesses and service contractors across Indiana deal with third-party injury and property damage risks on a regular basis.
 Customer falls at your Bloomington brewery, utility damage during landscaping work in Fishers, or equipment-related injuries at your Evansville gym all trigger general liability claims that cost thousands in legal fees and settlements.

 Industries that need it most: